-80 761 Innovation&Social Entrepreneurship: New Ideas for a New Reality
+80 761 Innovation inNonprofitOrganization: Breakthrough Ideas for Nonprofits

 This program will look at the concept of innovation and what that means for individual organizations and the nonprofit sector as a whole.
 Participants will gain an understanding of social entrepreneurship and how to lead a team effectively in a culture of innovation and entrepreneurship.